 - 3.1 Strategic relevance.
-The strategic relevance of an RPG proposal will be determined by its alignment with the Bank's priorities in a sector and/or country/subregion.
+The strategic relevance of an RPG proposal will be determined by its alignment with the IDB's goals, objectives and priorities in a sector and/or country/subregion.
+Proposals that address cross-cutting issues of the Update to the Institutional Strategy 2016-2019 will be evaluated positively (gender equality and diversity; climate change and environmental sustainability; and institutional capacity and the rule of law).
 If the alignment condition is fulfilled, the assessment will further consider (i) a proposal's consistency with current regional challenges/opportunities; (ii) the consistency between challenge/opportunity and the response that is being proposed; and (iii) the needs and priorities of the beneficiary countries and stakeholder groups, as expressed in the letters of commitment that document the countries' willingness to work together on a topic. - 3.2 Regional value-added.
 Proponents will need to rigorously spell out the value-added of a regional versus a national approach. - 3.3 Sustainability.
 Proposals will be assessed against the prospects of sustaining or in some cases reaping the benefits of an RPG once the support of the program has ended.
 In many cases, the ultimate benefits of the RPG do not materialize until regional agreements are being implemented (mostly at the national level), which may require substantial investments.
 Therefore, proponents will be asked to articulate the possibilities and conditions of sustaining the project's results and fully realizing its benefits.